 If You’ve Been Injured by a Negligent Driver, Contact an Experienced Philadelphia Car Accident Attorney Today

 Car accidents are dangerous and frightening—but car accidents needlessly caused by another driver’s careless negligence are even more upsetting.
 If you have been injured by a negligent driver, you need skilled legal counsel to help you through this difficult time.
-The experienced legal team at is committed to helping protect the rights of injured accident victims and ensuring just compensation for their injuries.
+The experienced legal team at The Levin Firm is committed to helping protect the rights of injured accident victims and ensuring just compensation for their injuries.
 We have over fifty years of combined experience helping accident victims in Philadelphia recover fair compensation for their injuries.
 Our dedicated car accident attorneys have the skill, knowledge, and commitment to fight for your rights while you focus on your recovery.
 We’re here to help.
-Please or call us at 215-825-5183 today.
+Please contact or call us at 215-825-5183 today.